What AI‑Kit is (and why it feels different)

 Minimal example: rewrite + status events

 Every feature method accepts an optional FeatureOptions object where you can pass onStatus.
-The callback receives an AiKitStatusEvent with steps like on-device:download, on-device:run, backend:request, and done.
+The callback receives an AiKitStatusEvent describing the current step and progress.

 (async () => {